Aerial view of east side of Solstice

 Missoula, MT 59808

-Solstice is centrally located and close to several amenities and services including a walk-in clinic, convenience store, grocery stores, St. Patrick Hospital and Western Montana Clinic within one mile of the site.
+• Solstice is centrally located and close to several amenities and services including a walk-in clinic, convenience store, grocery stores, St. Patrick Hospital and Western Montana Clinic within one mile of the site.
 Downtown Missoula is approximately 1.3 miles to the east, while the major shopping area on Reserve Street is approximately 1.2 miles to the west.
-Both areas provide access to retail shops, pharmacies, banks, post offices and restaurants and the core municipal buildings – the Missoula County Courthouse, Missoula City Hall, the Federal Courthouse and the Downtown Bus Transfer Station.
+Both areas provide access to retail shops, pharmacies, banks, post offices and restaurants and public transportation.
 The site is also under three miles from Hawthorne Elementary School and C.S.
 Porter Middle School and 3.8 miles from Big Sky High School.

 • Elevator